ibericode/unofficial-convertkit/README.md

 ### NPM scripts

-- `webpack:watch` watch changes from the `webpack.common.js`
+- `webpack:dev:watch` watch changes from the `webpack.common.js`
-- `webpack:hot` see the section bellow for the usage
+- `webpack:dev:hot` see the section bellow for the usage
 - `eslint:sniff` sniff the code style against the rules described in `.eslint`
 - `eslint:fix` fix code according to the rules described in `.eslint`

 #### Webpack HRM (hot reload module)

 Why?
 To speed up the development, so you don't have to reload the browser window manually over and over again.
+Note: I't may break your gutenberg editor a little bit
 - run `$ npm run webpack:dev:hot`